Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T1C

 Memory Aid

-Real-World Application
+Real-World Example

 You pass your Technician exam on Saturday.
 On Tuesday, you check the FCC ULS website, search for your name, and see your new call sign KA1ABC listed with Technician privileges.
 At that moment, you can legally turn on your radio and start making contacts - you don't need to wait for any certificate in the mail.
 The ULS listing is your proof of license.

-FCC Part 97.5Key Concepts
+Reference: FCC Part 97.5

-FCC Part 97.5, ULS database, License activation, Universal Licensing System
+FCC Part 97.5 ULS database License activation Universal Licensing System

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T1C topic.